Kerry Taste President Antoine Nourrain offers insights on the future of taste

 AN: For centuries people have been using extraction and fermentation techniques to deliver an extensive range of flavour solutions.
 Although there have been some developments, these methods are still in use today, so in some ways things haven’t changed.

-Nevertheless, whereas previously many companies specialised in one part of the taste component such as yeast extracts, cheese powders, botanicals extracts or flavours, acquisitions have accelerated the creation of more generalists companies.
+Nevertheless, whereas previously many companies specialised in one part of the taste component such as yeast extracts, cheese powders, botanicals extracts or flavours, acquisitions have accelerated the creation of more generalist companies.
 In an age where consumers don’t want to compromise on taste and also expect the industry to offer more natural, more authentic, more sustainable solutions, companies are rapidly expanding their offerings and capabilities to deliver.

 KD: How is Kerry addressing taste beyond flavour?